 When determining any child custody arrangement, it is always important to assess the needs of the child and what plan will best suit their specific needs.
 This is particularly true in cases where the children involved have special needs.
-Our Tallahassee Child Custody Attorneys are well versed in all child custody matters and will discuss with you, your child’s unique diagnosis, their day to day care, and all pertinent issues to their development.
+Our Florida Child Custody Attorneys are well versed in all child custody matters and will discuss with you, your child’s unique diagnosis, their day to day care, and all pertinent issues to their development.

 In every case where the court is required to determine a timesharing plan, they must do so by evaluating what the best interest of the child is.
 Florida Statute 61.13 provides a great deal of factors for the court to consider, but the ones most relevant to a case involving a child with special needs are listed below.